-- 3) Considering applicable approaches: Example approaches can be found in the Methods and Examples sub-sections of Section 6.
-Each scenario is illustrated with examples of published evaluations, which can be used as references for additional details. - 4) Creating evaluation design and planned analyses: We list benefits and limitations of each approach within the scenario sections.
-While we aimed to provide a diverse range of evaluation methods, the lists are not exhaustive and, thus, we encourage creativity in evaluation design starting from and extending the work referenced here.
+- a range of evaluation goals categorized by stages in visualization development; all of which are covered in our scenarios as described in Section 6.
+Each scenario is illustrated with a few common evaluation questions that can help to identify for which evaluation goals they may be most suitable. - 2) Picking suitable scenarios: Having identified an evaluation goal, the seven scenarios can be used to help to identify close matches with the research goal and to provide descriptions of relevant information related to the goal. - 3) Considering applicable approaches: These can be found in the Methods and Examples sections of Section 6.
+We recommend initially investigating several approaches that may suit a given evaluation need.
+Each scenario is illustrated with examples of published evaluations, which can be used as references for additional details. - 4) Creating evaluation design and planned analyses: The design of an evaluation can be strengthened by considering benefits and limitations of each approach listed in the scenario selected.
+While we aimed to provide a diverse range of evaluation methods, the lists are not exhaustive.
+Also, in information visualization, research into evaluation methodologies themselves is still active and is still resulting in new methodologies and metrics.
+For these reasons, we encourage creativity in evaluation design starting from and also extending the work referenced here.